Skip to main content

 High ticket digital marketing campaigns tend to focus on areas like:

-• Brand perception: The right marketing messages can create a luxury association with your brand and make customers willing to pay higher prices.
+- Brand perception: The right marketing messages can create a luxury association with your brand, and a willingness to pay higher prices.

-• Customer education: Customers who are familiar with your brand still need education before reaching a buying decision.
-That’s where your content marketing efforts will come in.
-Customer education happens on your website, social media, and any other marketing channel your customers frequent.
+- Customer education: Customers who are familiar with your brand still need education before reaching a buying decision.
+This happens on your website, social media, and any other marketing channel your customers frequent.

 What Are High Ticket Items?

-Buying high ticket items isn’t always as conspicuous as buying a Tesla.
 In the business world, enterprise software is a common high ticket item.
-HubSpot's enterprise marketing software costs a jaw-dropping $43,200 per year.
+HubSpot's enterprise marketing software costs a whopping $43,200 per year.

 Steps To High Ticket Digital Marketing Success

-High ticket items require a well-thought-out strategy that takes into account every stage of the buyer's journey.
-Following a five-step sales funnel allows you to methodically consider your customer’s experience—from the moment they first encounter your brand until they purchase your product and become a brand advocate.
+High ticket items require an in-depth strategy that takes into account every stage of the buyer's journey.
+Following a five-step sales funnel allows you to methodically consider your customer’s experience—from the moment they first encounter your brand to when they purchase and become a brand advocate.

 1. Awareness